luyadev/luya/docs/guide/app-admin-module.md

 # Admin modules

 An admin module provides the ability to quickly create an admin UI section for your data.
-The LUYA Crud system is called [[ngrest-concept.md]] or you can also use [[app-admin-controllerview.md]] in order to render a view with data from a controller.
+The LUYA CRUD system is called [[ngrest-concept.md]] or you can also use [[app-admin-controllerview.md]] in order to render a view with data from a controller.

 Some features available in the admin UI section: